Management of the infant whose mother has received group B streptococcal chemoprophylaxis

 - Baylor College of Medicine

 Group B streptococcus (GBS or Streptococcus agalactiae) is an encapsulated gram-positive bacterium that colonizes the human gastrointestinal and genital tracts.
 GBS is the most frequent bacterial pathogen in neonates, and maternal colonization is the single most important risk factor for early-onset (younger than seven days of age) GBS infection [1,2].
 Screening pregnant women for GBS colonization and administering intrapartum antibiotic prophylaxis (IAP) against GBS is the recommended approach to the prevention of early-onset infection in neonates [3,4].
-However, this approach does not prevent all cases of early-onset GBS disease and does not prevent late-onset GBS disease (see "Neonatal group B streptococcal disease: Prevention", section on 'Missed cases').
+However, this approach does not prevent all cases of early-onset GBS disease and does not prevent late-onset GBS disease (see "Neonatal group B streptococcal disease: Prevention").
 Rapid detection and early initiation of appropriate antimicrobial therapy is necessary to minimize morbidity and mortality among the cases that continue to occur.

 The evaluation and initial management of neonates at risk for early-onset GBS is reviewed here.
 Chemoprophylaxis of the mother, established GBS infection in infants and pregnant women, the microbiology and epidemiology of GBS, and the status of GBS vaccines are discussed separately.
 (See "Neonatal group B streptococcal disease: Prevention" and "Group B streptococcal infection in pregnant women" and "Group B streptococcal infection in neonates and young infants" and "Group B streptococcus: Virulence factors and pathogenic mechanisms" and "Vaccines for the prevention of group B streptococcal disease".)